 Have you ever made homemade applesauce?
 I hope you’ll give this simple recipe a try.
-It’s a wonderful, old fashioned applesauce, chock full of apple chunks.
+It’s a wonderful, old-fashioned applesauce, chock full of apple chunks.
 Any tart, cooking, or all purpose apples can be used to make applesauce.
 You might even want to combine a few varieties to add a new taste.
-Each skinny serving has 72 calories, 0 fat and 1 Blue WW Freestyle SmartPoints.
+Each skinny serving has 72 calories, 0 fat and 1 Blue WW Freestyle SmartPoints, and 1 Green.
 Double or triple this recipe and serve warm or at room temperature.

 Prep Time: 15 minutes